CSBiology/CSBlog/docs/posts/blogposts_overview.md

 # BlogPosts

-This is a chronological overview over every published BlogPost on this page.
+This is a chronological overview over every published Blog post on this page.
-The BlogPosts themselves have categories which they are assigned to.
+The Blog posts themselves have categories which they are assigned to.
 The corresponding category is listed on the sidebar.

 * February 1, 2017: [Creating a Documentation](..\posts\documentation.html) (by [Heinrich Lukas Weil](https://github.com/HLWeil))
 * February 8, 2019: [Introduction to Data visualization using Plotly.NET](..\posts\WorkshopSeries_3_plotly.html) (by [Kevin Schneider](https://github.com/kMutagene))